-- specifics of who may submit to the competition and from what geographic area(s) - c) a site description and any restrictions - d) acceptable location(s) for production of the work (e.g. locally or remotely) - e) the type(s) of artwork to be accepted e.g. site-specific sculpture, mural, etc - f) all relevant deadline dates and requirements - g) the name(s) of the project host(s) - h) composition of the selection committee - a description of the stages of the selection process, including any interviews - a statement of whether artist images are required in the first step of a competition.
-If they are, it must be stated what formats are acceptable, whether hard copies are required and if so, if/how they will be returned - k) a statement as to whether and/or at what stage a design or maquette (a scaled visualization of the proposed work, normally in 3D) is required and how much will be paid for production - I) a statement of ownership of copyright and intellectual property rights, both for artists images, maquettes, plans and other materials provided by the artist for the competition, and secondly for the completed commissioned work
+- 6.1 Organizers should make available for interested artists a detailed project description with requirements for submitting to the competition. - 6.2 The detailed project description should include: - a) a project description and any restrictions - b) specifics of who may submit to the competition and from what geographic area(s) - c) a site description and any restrictions - d) acceptable location(s) for production of the work (e.g. locally or remotely) - e) the type(s) of artwork to be accepted e.g. site-specific sculpture, mural, etc. - f) all relevant deadline dates and requirements - g) the name(s) of the project host(s) - h) composition of the selection committee - i) a description of the stages of the selection process, including any interviews - j) a statement of whether artist images are required in the first step of a competition.
+If they are, it must be stated what formats are acceptable, whether hard copies are required and if so, if/how they will be returned - k) a statement as to whether and/or at what stage a design or maquette (a scaled visualization of the proposed work, normally in 3D) is required and how much will be paid for production - a statement of ownership of copyright and intellectual property rights, both for artists images, maquettes, plans and other materials provided by the artist for the competition, and secondly for the completed commissioned work

-- a statement regarding ownership of both design and maquette after production for awarded commissions and all other purposes - an assurance that any competed materials presented by the artist (plans, design, maquettes, etc) will remain the exclusive property and copyright of the artist, and will be returned in good order (see section 14) - o) a list of all necessary requirements that the artist must fulfill when submitting - p) information on any public and/or private exhibition or disclosure of the submitted maquettes, designs and plans - q) a list of the criteria by which submissions will be ranked and how the competition will be adjudicated
+- m) a statement regarding ownership of both design and maquette after production for awarded commissions and all other purposes - n) an assurance that any competed materials presented by the artist (plans, design, maquettes, etc) will remain the exclusive property and copyright of the artist, and will be returned in good order (see section 14) - o) a list of all necessary requirements that the artist must fulfill when submitting - p) information on any public and/or private exhibition or disclosure of the submitted maquettes, designs and plans - q) a list of the criteria by which submissions will be ranked and how the competition will be adjudicated